FinCEN, OFAC Warn VASPs of Potential Sanctions Violations for Allowing Customers to Pay Ransomware

 Financial Red Flag Indicators of Ransomware and Associated Payments

-The FinCEN advisory identifies ten financial red flag indicators of ransomware-related illicit activity.
+The FinCEN advisory (CYBER FIN-2020-A006) identifies ten financial red flag indicators of ransomware-related illicit activity.
 Red flags that can pertain to any financial institution are:

-- IT enterprise activity is connected to cyber indicators that have been associated with possible ransomware activity or cyber threat actors known to perpetrate ransomware schemes.
+- IT A company or a business More activity is connected to cyber indicators that have been associated with possible ransomware activity or cyber threat actors known to perpetrate ransomware schemes.

 - When opening a new account or during other interactions with the financial institution, a customer provides information that a payment is in response to a ransomware incident.

 - A customer’s CVC In a cryptocurrency context, an address is a cryptographic k...
 More, or an address with which a customer conducts transactions, appears on open sources, or commercial or government analyses have linked those addresses to ransomware strains, payments, or related activity.

 - A digital forensics and incident response (“DFIR”), cyber insurance companies (“CIC”), or other company that has no or limited history of CVC transactions sends a large CVC transaction, particularly if outside a company’s normal business practices.

 - A customer that has not identified itself to the CVC exchanger, or registered with FinCEN as a money transmitter, appears to be using the liquidity provided by the exchange to execute large numbers of offsetting transactions between various CVCs, which may indicate that the customer is acting as an unregistered MSB.

 - A customer initiates multiple rapid trades between multiple CVCs, especially AECs, with no apparent related purpose, which may be indicative of attempts to break the chain of custody on the respective blockchains or further obfuscate the transaction.